Sinusitis

 - Bacterial infection.
 About 30-50% of cases.
 Bacterial sinusitis is more persistent, with most cases taking weeks or months to resolve.
 In a few cases, nasal fluid from nose blowing caused secondary bacterial infection.
 (3) Bacterial biofilms are probably involved in most cases of chronic sinusitis.
 A biofilm is a complex aggregate of inter-dependent microorganisms from multiple species that cement themselves together for protection.
 Biofilms are difficult to physically remove, and are antibiotic-resistant.
 One study found evidence of biofilms in the mucus of 75% of patients undergoing surgery for chronic sinusitis.
 (6)

 - Fungal infection.
 Although a variety of fungi exist in everyone's nasal passages, fungal sinus infections are typically seen in patients with diabetes or immune deficiencies.
-An acute fungal infection is serious, and can even be life-threatening.
+Candida is the most common fungal infection.
+Pillows and mattresses can harbour fungal spores.

 - Allergies.